alex/what-happens-when/README.rst

 DNS lookup
 ----------

+The DNS acts as the internet's address book.
+It translates human-readable domain names (like google.com) into machine-readable IP addresses.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by